Social Media Marketing: LinkedIn Best Practices

 Note: This is another in a series on social media for business marketing.

-With more than 380 million users, there is no question that LinkedIn has had a big impact on the social media marketing scene since its launch in 2003.
-As the world’s largest professional Internet networking site, it holds great potential for companies to build authority, become thought leaders, cultivate communities, and drive new business.
+With more than 660+ million users, there is no question that LinkedIn has had a big impact on the social media marketing scene since its launch in 2003.
+As the world’s largest professional Internet networking site, it holds great potential for companies and individuals to build authority, become thought leaders, cultivate communities, and drive new business through conversations and content.

-Unlike other social media platforms, however, LinkedIn is all about business, so if you’re using LinkedIn Company Pages as a part of your social media marketing strategy, be sure to follow these best practices.
+Unlike other social media platforms, LinkedIn is all about business.
+It’s where people go to connect with and learn from experts in their industry or area of interest.
+Using your LinkedIn Company Page and your employees as a part of your social media marketing strategy is critical.
+Be sure to follow these best practices to ensure your LinkedIn company page is effective.

 Optimize your page for search engines